dcjwu/casus/content/services/detective/en.md

 <br/>

-• With the permission of the owner, inspection and assessment of publicly necessary places, buildings, equipment and documents.
+•  Inspection and assessment of publicly necessary places, buildings, equipment and documents with the permission of the owner.

 <br/>